featuremine/extractor/docs/Ore1.1.0.md

     [11, receive, vendor offset, vendor seqno, batch, imnt id, trade price, qty, decorator]

-:; trade price
+* trade price

-Integer
+  * Integer

-Numerator part of the traded price
+  * Numerator part of the traded price
+* qty
+  * Integer
+  * Quantity filled in the trade
+* decorator
+  * 8 Character String
+  * Optional element to store custom decorator

 ### Status Message

     [12, receive, vendor offset, vendor seqno, batch, imnt id, id, price, state id, is bid]

-:; id
+* id

-Integer
+  * Integer

-Order Identifier, the value could be ignored for some states
+  * Order Identifier, the value could be ignored for some states
+* price
+  * Integer
+  * Numerator part of the traded price of the execution, the value could be ignored for some states
+* state id
+  * Integer
+  * Stores a custom state determined by the user
+* is bid
+  * Boolean
+  * Represents if the order corresponds to the bid side, the value could be ignored for some states

 ### Book Control Message

     [13, receive, vendor offset, vendor seqno, batch, imnt id, uncross, command]

-:; uncross
+* uncross

-Integer, zero represents uncrossed as false.
+  * Integer, zero represents uncrossed as false.

-Book uncrossed status
+  * Book uncrossed status

-Command as character
+  * Command as character

 <!-- -->